rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 2. Create Cashier
 3. Use this API to check whether postCashier API has successfully inserted cashier id.
 If inserted, please insert the environment variable `CashierId`

-## 26-Post Billing Charges on windows 1 and 2
+## 26-Post Billing Charges on windows 1 and 2 OPTIONAL

 1. getTransactionCode
 Use this API to find the required transaction Code.
 For testing purpose we require transaction Sub Group value `FOD` where by you will need to find transaction Code `2800`.
 Make sure this inserted into environment Variable `TransactionCode`.
 Kindly note that transactionCodes should be created with manualPost tag which is true.
 Only these transaction Codes can be used at preset to be able to post through OHIP.